fcanela/simple-fake-model/README.md

 If you think something could be done better or simply sucks, bring up a issue on the [tracker](https://github.com/fcanela/simple-fake-model/issues).
 Don't be shy.
 I really love feedback and technical discussions.

 ### <a name="developing"></a> Developing
-Pull requests are welcome (and will make me cry in joy) as long as they pass tests for included and old features.~~ I can not accept pull requests until mid-2017.
-Please, contact me if needed.
-Sorry.
+Pull requests are welcome (and will make me cry in joy) as long as they pass tests for included and old features.

 Did I already say that I **love** technical discussions?
 Feel free to open a issue on the [tracker](https://github.com/fcanela/simple-fake-model/issues) if you have any doubt.